JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 Let's look at how both projects define the overall structure of the site.

-Eleventy doesn't really have a single place you can look to see the blog's overall structure.
-The premise of most static site generators is, in fact, to leverage the natural tree-like structure of a folder hierarchy.
+Eleventy doesn't really have a single place you define the blog's overall structure.
+Most static site generators leverage the natural tree-like structure of a folder hierarchy.
 The good news is that the file system itself is the best picture you're going to get of your site.
 That's also the bad news.

 If we look at the folder structure of the Eleventy project, including all of the relevant source files, the folder structure looks like: